Can Olfactory Stimulation Assist in Neurological Rehabilitation?

 Before delving deeper into the connection between olfactory stimulation and neurological rehabilitation, we first need to understand the basics of the olfactory system.

-A voir aussi : What Impact Do Urban Vertical Farms Have on Air Quality and Public Health?
+Sujet a lire : What Impact Do Urban Vertical Farms Have on Air Quality and Public Health?

 The olfactory system is a sensory system used for smell.
 Humans have the ability to distinguish thousands of different scents, and this ability is largely attributed to our olfactory system, which is directly connected to the brain.
 This sensory system is unique compared to others as it has a direct link to our limbic system, the part of our brain responsible for emotions and memory.